Hypopressive Exercise – Core & Pelvic Floor

 Some people say its normal, part of the ageing process – just get some pads!
 But just because its common, doesn’t mean its normal.

-What are Hypopressives?
 Hypopressives are a series of exercises, postures and breathing techniques wrapped up neatly into a short, flowing routine that are really easy to fit in to your day.
 They really are core, pelvic floor and postural training for the 21st century.

-Who could benefit?
 Everybody can benefit from Hypopressives because they are all about retraining your core muscles to work as they were designed to.
 However, they can be particularly helpful to people in the following groups:

 - Those suffering with pelvic floor disorder such as incontinence, sexual dysfunction or prolapse, or those wanting to prevent any of these from happening.